-CSD means Central Securities Depository, which is a financial institution that custodies securities and provides securities settlement services to one or more markets.
-When settling a transaction on your behalf Pershing Securities International Limited ("PSIL") may have to settle such transaction through a central securities depository or other securities settlement system and the transactions will be subject to the rules of the CSD.
+CSD means a central securities depository, which is a financial institution that custodies securities and provides securities settlement services to one or more markets.
+When settling a transaction on your behalf, PSIL may have to settle such transaction through a CSD or other securities settlement system and the transactions will be subject to the rules of the CSD.

-Effective Date means the date from which this Terms and Conditions Booklet, including related appendices, is effective, as noted on the front page of this Terms and Conditions Booklet.
+Effective Date means the date from which these Terms are effective, as noted on the front page of these Terms.

-Eligible Counterparty means a client that is either a per se eligible counterparty or an elective eligible counterparty per the MiFID Regulations.
+Eligible Counterparty means a counterparty that is an eligible counterparty in accordance with the MiFID Regulations.

-Financial Instrument means any "financial instrument" or "structured deposit" as defined in the MiFID Regulations, and any investment instrument as defined in the Investment Intermediaries Act 1995.
+Financial Instrument means any "financial instrument" or "structured deposit" as defined in the MiFID Regulations and any investment instrument as defined in the Investment Intermediaries Act 1995.